spindla/Robotron-K6418/README.md

 Foldername | Content
 ------ | ------
-Media   | all types of media like pictures and videos from the device ROMs * | all my ROM dumps
+Media   | all types of media like pictures and videos from the device Program | contains a little helper to convert* and send HPGL files to the plotter ROMs * | all my ROM dumps

 _*not present_